 Dennis Brewer is a licensed C27 Landscape Contractor who has worked in the landscape industry for the past 40 years.
 He is an expert in his field and has worked in many different positions, ranging from laborer to owning and operating his own business.
 Dennis currently works for Bayside Pavers as a Designer and Salesman for hardscape projects in the San Francisco Bay Area.

 How bright the light is near your hands is also important, especially when you're fumbling for keys in your bag to get into your house.
-We tested this as well.
 Under the same conditions as the first test, we measured the brightness at three different points at hand level and calculated a weighted average.
-Lights that made it easier to find keys in a bag with 25 lux or more were rated higher.These are the locations we took our data from.About 4 feet high and right next to the lightAbout 4 feet high and roughly 2 feet to the side of the lightAbout 4 feet high and 4.25 feet to the side of the light
+Lights that made it easier to find keys in a bag with 25 lux or more were rated higher.Data was taken using the following measurements:About 4 feet high and right next to the lightAbout 4 feet high and roughly 2 feet to the side of the lightAbout 4 feet high and 4.25 feet to the side of the light

-A light that can charge and illuminate at night is safer and more convenient, so we also tested lighting time in poor weather conditions.
+A light that can charge and illuminate at night is safer and more convenient, so we also tested the charge time relative to lighting in poor weather conditions.
 We charged the outdoor solar lights for eight hours and then let them run continuously, measuring the time until they went out.
 Lights that lasted longer than the average year-round sunset-to-sunrise time in California, about 11 hours and 50 minutes, received higher ratings.
-For this test, we used artificial sunlight lamps set one meter away from the lights and charged them at a brightness of 2,000 lux for eight hours to mimic a cloudy day.
+For this test, we used artificial sunlight lamps set one meter away from the lights and charged them at a brightness of 2,000 lux for 8 hours to mimic a cloudy day.

-When you're placing lights outdoors, you're concerned about how well they'll hold up over time and against the elements.
-We focused on the following six aspects related to durability and waterproofing for our scoring:Can it withstand light rain?Is the light cover made of UV-resistant, heat-resistant glass?Is the frame made of UV and heat-resistant metal or glass?Is the frame rust-resistant stainless steel, glass, or plastic?For waterproofing, we followed a method similar to the IPX3 standard.
+When you're placing lights outdoors, they need to hold up over time and against the elements.
+In tests of durability and waterproofing, our scores were based on the following:Can it withstand light rain?Is the light cover made of UV-resistant, heat-resistant glass?Is the frame made of UV and heat-resistant metal or glass?Is the frame rust-resistant stainless steel, glass, or plastic?For waterproofing, we followed a method similar to the IPX3 standard.
 We sprayed 10 liters of water per minute at the light for five minutes.
 Lights that continued to function without water penetrating to the inside were considered waterproof.

 All product tests